 Tea is a drink that invokes family memories for me.
 When a person close to you has a problem, sort it over a cup of tea.
 Need to have a brag or a moan?
 Much friendlier to do it over a pot of tea.
 As Sheldon (Big Bang Theory) says, “When people are upset the cultural convention is to bring them a hot beverage.”
 No one so far as I know has been insulted by the offer of tea.
 Gluten-free, vegan, sugar-free, suitable for all religions and all dietary requirements.
 Tea transverses all age, culture and gender gaps.
 At the outbreak of war in England, the government took over the distribution of tea as it was considered essential to the moral of the country.
 It is the single greatest unifying force on the planet earth.
 There is a reason people refer to tea as a hug in a cup.

 I am quite a reflective person by nature, tea helps me to do this.
-Loose leaf tea doubly so.
+Loose leaf tea is doubly so.
 With loose leaf tea, you can immerse yourself in the ceremony if you so wish.
-Getting out your favourite glass teapot and spooning in a tea that specifically matches your mood.
-This is a mix of a science and an art.
+Get out your favourite glass teapot and spoon in a tea that specifically matches your mood.
+This is a mix of science and art.
 Are you in need of soothing, refreshment, energising or relaxing?
 Sometimes nothing seems right, so I mix up something special.
 Brewing tea is a multi-sensory experience.
-Immediately after opening a new tea I sniff it.
+Immediately after opening a new tea, I sniff it.
 I take a deep breath, usually with my eyes closed and imagine the feeling of drinking the finished infusion.

 Then spoon it into the pot and pour over the water.
 I love to watch the tea dance.
 It swoops and swirls all while the water transforms.
-You think it was exciting watching the milk turn chocolatey as you waited for coco pops?
-Wait til you see what happens with Oolong Orange Magic, the orange pieces swell and the rosebuds float and the tea leaves dance about….it’s amazing.
+Do you think it was exciting watching the milk turn chocolatey as you waited for coco pops?
+Wait till you see what happens with Oolong Orange Magic, the orange pieces swell and the rosebuds float and the tea leaves dance about….it’s amazing.